Wholesale Buy Bulk Non Soy GMO Corn Free Organic Chicken Feed for Sale Phoenix Arizona AZ

 Q. Can I Feed my chicken's their own eggshells?

 A. Most say you should not.
-The reason is because once a chicken gets a taste of eating their own eggs, they usually never stop.
+However, I do it, because there is a trick and it is exactly nutrient profile, the birds need to have strong healthy eggshells.
+The reason most say you should not is because once a chicken gets a taste of eating their own eggs, they usually never stop.
 Eggshells look like eggs and cause your birds to associate eggshell with food.
 However, here is video which shows a few steps one can take to transform your eggshells, so your birds can eat them and avoids the risk of cannibalism.

 Q. Sparrows and finches are eating my chicken's feed.
 How can I prevent that?

 A. There are treadle feeders, which prevent little neighborhood birds from eating feed you put out for your chickens.
 It does take 3-7 days for your birds to learn how to use it.
 This can save you more than 50% of your feed cost because there are endless numbers of flying birds which can come by and sift a little off the top.
 Just click here to learn if you can build your own treadle feeder.
-Or here is the best one I've found for sale.
+Or you can order a treadle feeder, like I did from this guy

-Q. What is the different between Hard Red Winter Whole Wheat and Soft White Spring Whole Wheat?
+Q. What is the difference between Hard Red Winter Whole Wheat and Soft White Spring Whole Wheat?

 A. Spring Wheat is planted in the spring and matures in August.
 Winter Wheat is planted in the fall for partial growth then goes dormant for winter and resumes growth in the spring.
 Winter wheat harvest is in June or July.
 Winter Wheats are considered more hardy and best for sprouting probably because they can withstand a winter cold and then keep growing.
 Click here for further baking and flavor comparison's in breads.